sidjay10/CS335-C-Compiler/README.md

-# Compiler Design
+# CS335 Compiler Design, IIT Kanpur

-This repository contains our project for CS335, the course on Compiler Design at IIT Kanpur for the Spring semester 2021.
+This repository contains our project for the course CS335 Compiler Design at IIT Kanpur in the Spring semester 2021.

 We build the compiler in stages.
-Currently, we have a functional compiler that can translate C source code to MIPS target and can be run on `spim` simulator or android devices/routers that have MIPS CPUs.
+Currently, we have a functional compiler that can translate C source code to MIPS32 target.
+The generated assembly code can be run on the [`spim` simulator](http://pages.cs.wisc.edu/~larus/spim.html).

 This project supports translation for a subset of the entire C [grammar](src/grammar.y)

+## Basic Details
+Source Language : C
+Implementation Language : C/C++
+Target : MIPS32 Assembly

 ### Basic features supported: